Fluqz/synthesizer/to-do.md

 Node extend Tone.ToneAudioNode

 #IDEAs

+- Add humanize knob

-Use Oscilloscope's frequency for visuals
+- Use Oscilloscope's frequency for visuals

-Make multiple synthesizers at the same time
+- Make multiple synthesizers at the same time

-Set tracks to midi channels.
-Can it play multiple sequences at the same time?
-Every sequence on one channel?

-Make a sequencer and add tracks that will play the sequence.

-Or make a sequence per synthesizer

-- turn Keys off per track (Same as mute?)
-- Add a channel number to track.
-Change current channel to switch between several tracks ArrowUp ArrowDown
+- on disconnecting nodes or anything ramp down volume of affected track

 - Enter fullscreen mode and disable all UI
-- moodlight background easy smoothly between colors
-- sequencer - use keys to click in notes for the sequencer.
 - velocity knob?
 - Midi has velocity